Australian Garbage Trucks 🚛 – Improve The Reliability of Waste Management Collections

 It certainly is an interesting and promising development.
 We will keep you updated on the development of this technology and the rollout schedule of these Australian garbage trucks.

-It is also great to see an inventor from our part of the world really changing how things are done.
+We find it great to see an inventor from our part of the world really changing the process of doing things.
 For more innovation see our blog on Melbourne landfill and electricity generation.

 See our recent blog on rubbish collections.